vrettasm/NapShift/README.md

 ## Required packages

-The recommended version is **Python 3.7** (and above).
-Some required packages
+The minimum version is **Python 3.7** (recommended 3.8 and above).
+The required packages are given in the "requirements.txt": To simplify the installation of the packages just use:
-are:

-> tensorflow, numpy, pathlib, pandas, etc.

-To simplify the required packages just use:

     $ pip install -r requirements.txt